Published May 13, 2022

 Hip Stretch

-To help stretch the hips, do the following:
+To decrease stiffness in the hip flexors, do the following:

-Lie down flat on your back and bring one knee towards the chest.
+1. Lie down flat on your back and the left knee bent towards the chest.

 Lower Back Stretch